enso-org/enso-archive/doc/rust-style-guide.md

 or some combination of the two, and they should always aim to test the new code in a rigorous fashion.

-- We tend to use ScalaTest, but also make use of ScalaCheck for property-based testing.
-- Tests should be declared in the project configuration so they can be trivially run.
-- A test file should be named after the module it tests.
+- Testing should be performed as described in [the Rust book](https://doc.rust-lang.org/book/ch11-00-testing.html) and should use the functionality for testing built into the language.
+- Tests should cover as much code as possible, and may be a combination of unit and integration tests.

 Any performance-critical code should also be accompanied by a set of benchmarks.
 These are intended to allow us to catch performance regressions as the code evolves, but also ensure that we have some idea of the code's performance in general.

-- We use Caliper for our benchmarks.
+- We use nightly rust in order to access the built-in [benchmarking](https://doc.rust-lang.org/unstable-book/library-features/test.html) functionality.
-- We measure time, but also memory usage and CPU time where possible.
+- We measure time, CPU, and memory usage where possible.
 - Where relevant, benchmarks may set thresholds which, when surpassed, cause the benchmark to fail.
 These thresholds should be set for a release build, and not for a development build.